EricsonWillians/Espace/README.md

 * Advanced bullet control.
 * Player health.
-* Improved health system (Now each Health Bar has a visual number representation of its value).
+* Improved health system (Now each Health Bar has a visual numberic representation of its value).
 * Enemy bullets (Now they shoot as well).

 ### Gameplay Hints: